slub/csv2scldj/README.md

 ### schema file definition

-the schema file is a CSV file that consists of columns, each row is a field definition
+the schema file is a CSV file that consists of rows and columns, each row is a field definition

 | column | column ID | Excel sheet ID | description | allowed values | required |
 |--------|-----------|----------------|-------------|----------------|----------|